bitcointranscripts/bitcointranscripts/wasabi/research-club/coinshuffle-plusplus-part-1.md

 I mean, if they're going to mix the full amount and the input, yes, it's public anyway.
 Okay.

-## Fixed messages.
+## Fixed messages

 Tim Ruffing: 00:21:00

-So, But actually, there's a second problem.
+But actually, there's a second problem.
 So the problem with using amounts in general within something like CoinShuffle, And I think here it really doesn't matter if this is now CoinShuffle or CoinShuffle++.
 It's actually in the, CoinShuffle++ paper, but it applies to normal CoinShuffle as well.
-So, CoinShuffle basically works by the idea that you use fresh addresses for your mixing, Like you take a new address, you input it to the mixing protocol.
+So, CoinShuffle basically works by the idea that you use fresh addresses for your mixing.
+Like you take a new address, you input it to the mixing protocol.
 And again, it doesn't matter now if this is CoinShuffle or CoinShuffle++.
 And In the end, you can basically, if something goes wrong, you can de-anonymize this round and throw away your new address because it has never been used, right?
 So it's never been used to receive money.